webBasedBob/React-food-app/README.md

 The cart with cart items.
 If the cart contains items, the users are able to complete the ordering process, which incudes:
  - searching for locations and mark on a map the location of delivery (the map is provided by Google maps API)
  - selecting a restaurant close to the location provided beforehand (used some more Google APIs for this one)
- - checking the order summary with all the relevand data one more time and confirming it
+ - checking the order summary with all the relevant data one more time and confirming it

 #### [Entertainment](https://react-course-proje.web.app/entertainment)

 Here the users can watch youtube videos while eating.
-They select one category of videos they want to watch (eg. humour, sports, politics) and then watch them without leaving the app.
+They select one category of videos they want to watch (e.g. humor, sports, politics) and then watch them without leaving the app.
 For this feature I used the Youtube Data API v3, on top of which react-youtube library was created.

 # Setup